-Each raster sweep has 4 symbols that can be displayed.
+Each raster sweep has 8 values that can be displayed as symbols.
 This function returns and optionally sets these values for the current result view.
-Symbol values are times, in seconds relative to the start of the file.
-The 4 markers are: circle, cross, square, triangle.
-The markers are drawn in the colours set for WaveMark codes 1 to 4.
+The values are times, in seconds relative to the start of the file.
+The 8 markers are: circle, cross, square, up triangle, plus, diamond, down triangle, filled square.
+The markers are drawn in the colours set for WaveMark codes 1 to 8.
 Markers appear if their position relative to the sweep trigger lies within the sweep.
 Unset values read back as a negative time.
-Spike2 version 5 allows up to 8 symbols.

-'''

 Func RasterSymbol(chan%, sweep%, num% {,new});

-'''

-chan% The channel in the result view.
-The channel must have raster data enabled.

-sweep% The sweep number in the range 1 to the number of sweeps in the channel.
+- chan% The channel in the result view.
+The channel must have raster data enabled. - sweep% The sweep number in the range 1 to the number of sweeps in the channel.

-num% The symbol number, in the range 1 to 4.
-Values above 4 are treated as 4.
+num% The symbol number in the range 1 to 8 to get or set.

-new If present, this sets the symbol time for the sweep.
-Set -1 to cancel the symbol.

-Returns The symbol time at the time of the call.
+- new If present, this sets the symbol time for the sweep.
+Set -1 to cancel the symbol. - Returns The symbol time at the time of the call.
 Unset symbols have a negative time.